 - A stunning natural environment inviting to both tourists and locals.
 The Conservancy has worked with partners to make the Reserve both accessible and informative to all visitors.
 Recent additions and upgrades include new trails, signposts, picnic areas, and parking lots.

-- The site of one of Chile’s first forest carbon offset programs being developed to highlight the important role of forests in climate change mitigation, and to leverage the financial support of voluntary carbon market participants in order to help ensure the Reserve’s long term protection.
+- The site of Chile’s first REDD (Reduced Emissons from Deforestation and Degredation) program developed to highlight the important role of forests in climate change mitigation, and to leverage the financial support of voluntary carbon market participants in order to help ensure the Reserve’s long term protection.
 The Conservancy’s purchase of the property in 2003 prevented ongoing legal conversion of native rainforest to non-native exotic timber plantations for production of wood pulp, and prevented the completion of a coastal highway that was under construction within the Reserve.
-Based upon preliminary measurements, these actions to stop deforestation and conversion of forests to alternate uses are projected to have resulted in greenhouse gas emissions reductions of over 325,000 net metric tons carbon dioxide – the equivalent of taking over 63,000 typical passenger vehicles off of United States roads for one full year.
-The Conservancy is currently developing the program using the rigorous scientific methodologies authorized by the globally-recognized carbon standard, the Verified Carbon Standard.
+These actions to stop deforestation and conversion of forests to alternate uses have resulted in third-party verified greenhouse gas emissions reductions of over 440,000 net metric tons carbon dioxide.
+The Conservancy developed the program using rigorous scientific methodologies authorized by the globally-recognized carbon standard, the Verified Carbon Standard.
 Third-party validation of the program and verification of the emissions reductions was completed in 2013, and registration of the program and carbon offsets on the Markit Environmental Registry was completed in 2014.